Published in The Best Ten-Minute Plays, 2011 (Smith & Kraus)

 Comedy, 10-15 mins. (cast: 1 F & 1 M)

-Long-time friends VICTOR (27) and ANNA (27) have their first big break, he as a film director and she as his leading lady, IF . . .
+IF ....
 VICTOR can get ANNA to do something she really, really doesn't want to do…

 Comedy, 30 mins. (cast: 1 M; 1 F)